Ansight/ansight.releases/README.md

 ## Deep Application Insights

-Ansight records all thecapturing a screen recording, device logs, device details, app details and app memory usage in a single replayable file.
+Ansight records a screen recording, device logs, device details, app details and app memory usage in a single replayable file.

 With Ansight, you can:

  * View the live behaviour of a device and optionally target a specific app to monitor.
- * Record an testing session and then replay it.
+ * Record a device session and then replay it.
 Correalate application and system-level events with a screen recording.
- * View and filter Android device logs with an easy to log viewer.
+ * View and filter incoming Android device logs with an easy to log viewer.
  * View the memory usage for a specific app.